emhalsey/ISC250-MagicCube/README.md

 Using W3Schools and Stackoverflow, learned how to write more advanced statements in JavaScript.

+- Toggling content

+- Changing <td> one at a time

+- Random colors

 ## How was "Magic" incorporated into the project?

 Every time users hit a button, the Rubik's cube "magically" switches to a different picture.